Hastings Comedy Festival 2025 Listings

 Jenny Lind £5 online/£6.50 on the door

-One of the best improvisers on the circuit is on the hunt for new punchlines.
-Join him as he squeezes the comedy juice from topics as diverse as reincarnation, pirates, ancient scrolls of wisdom and androids.
+One of the best improvisers on the stand-up circuit tries to make sense of the chaos of the world.
+Join Ben as he squeezes the comedy juice out of topics from hunter-gatherers to AI, XL bullies to board games and beyond.
 It'll be a bit like watching Wikipedia having a nervous breakdown.
-For lovers of Ross Noble, Jason Byrne and heroic nonsense.
+For fans of Ross Noble, Jason Byrne and heroic nonsense.
 "An accomplished comic."
 Time Out "Perfect...the audience were hysterical."
-Huffington Post
+Huffington Post “Displays a crackling, spontaneous energy in which we’re swept up.”
+Fest

 7:30pm Kate Cheka: A Messiah Comes